A lot of old forties and fifties print ads. Hilariously sexist, always manly.

 Foul!
 Bulma allows for all the technological impossibility, and 18 beat up Vegeta without breaking a sweat.

 Eyeshield 21 has this in spades, though given that it's about American Football, it's a bit of a given.
 Especially notable given that it's a post-Millennium Shonen Jump series that mostly manages to avoid Bishonen Jump Syndrome in an era rife with it.

 Many of the characters go straight into Testosterone Poisoning territory, considering most of the cast have some pretty impressive muscles and they're only in high school.
-For example, the 15-year-old whose 6'7, eats nothing but meat, looks like a caveman, and smashed a car head on with his bare hands when he was in grade school.
+For example, the 15-year-old who's 6'7, eats nothing but meat, looks like a caveman, and smashed a car head on with his bare hands when he was in grade school.